Monday, October 17, 2022

 Archives of Ontario

-For those living or visiting Toronto, Ontario, Canada then you can visit the Archives of Ontario and look at the various microfilms in person.
-This includes the 1917 registrations since those aren't yet available online.
+For those living or visiting Toronto, Ontario, Canada then you can visit the Archives of Ontario and look at the various microfilms in person and also access the digital images for the registrations up to 1917.

 FamilySearch